Skyshader77/Lacryma-Hydra/chapter27.typ

 She whispered into his ear.
 "We cannot afford any more errors.
 The blades that took Domitian's life belonged to none other than Alexander.
 That man makes my stomach churn.
 They say he is a monster in human skin."

 "We have much to discuss about.
-I have heard about the monster sightings.
-They are numerous.
+I have heard about the monsters brought by the Cardinal.
 There is also the matter of the Magi.
 If the citizens are to be believed, sorcery has been witnessed at Exiles' Island.
 Four legions stand ready, your August Majesty."

 "No, no, no, we must not act rashly.
 Our opponent is the Faith itself.
 The Magi have infiltrated their ranks.
 They have slumbered for centuries."